Related Articles

 The good thing about this measurement is that it can be done without making a fuss about weight.
 Younger children, in particular, love recording their height as they grow, and it’s easy to measure waist circumferences to check sizes for buying new clothes.
 It’s also worth remembering that standard BMI charts are designed for adults and aren’t suitable for children, so even if you do monitor your child’s weight, it’s often hard to tell whether this is appropriate for their age and height.

-In the meantime, if you do measure your child’s waist and height and think he or she may have a weight problem, always see you GP for advice.
+In the meantime, if you do measure your child’s waist and height and think he or she may have a weight problem, always see your GP for advice.
 And don’t forget that the same measurement applies to adults to – as a guideline, keep your waist measurement to less than half your height!

 Start a Free Trial Today